MainulDip/EverydayReactJS/Redux-Note.md

 > TS: https://redux.js.org/usage/usage-with-typescript

 ## Redux Overviews:
-Redux is a pattern and library for managing and updating application state, using events called "actions".
+Redux is a pattern and library for managing and updating application state, using events called `actions`.

 It serves as a centralized store for state that needs to be used across the entire application, with rules ensuring that the state can only be updated in a predictable fashion.

 * Quick Redux Process:
-- Actions are plain objects with a type field, and describe "what happened" in the app
+- Actions are plain objects with a `type` field, and it describe "what happened" in the app
-- Reducers are functions that calculate a new state value based on previous state + an action
+- Reducers are functions that calculate a new state value based on previous state + an action.
+Usually implemented with `switch`
 - A Redux store runs the root reducer whenever an action is dispatched

 Redux commonly used together with